What is Test Case: Examples With Best Practices

 Function of Test Cases

 Test cases specify the expected outcome and functionality or features that a tester verifies.
-It helps determine whether a software application or its features works as expected.
-We can say that testing cases in software testing are written and executed to determine whether the developed software application is ready for release or not.
+They help determine whether a software application or its features work as expected.
+Test cases are written and executed in software testing to determine whether the developed software application is ready for release.

 Here are some of their essential functions: